pajtai/mvc-express/docs/services/README.md

 # Services

 Service are loaded from the directory `services` in the root directory.
+To be loaded, the file must be named `*.service.js`.
 An object based on the file structure of the services dir is created.
 For example with this file structure:

 ```